Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/command_line.rst

 In some situations we want to increase the render speed, access Blender remotely to render something or build scripts that use the command line.

-One advantage of using the command line is that we do not need the X server (in the case of Linux) and consequently we can render remotely by SSH or telnet.
+One advantage of using the command line is that we do not need a graphical display (no need for X server on Linux for example) and consequently we can render via a remote shell (typically SSH).

+See :doc:`Command Line Arguments </advanced/command_line/arguments>`
-To see a list of available flags (for example to specify which scene to render, the end frame number, etc...), simply run:
+for a full list of arguments
+(for example to specify which scene to render, the end frame number, etc...), or simply run:

 .. code-block:: sh